Peruvian Green Sauce is a jalapeno, cilantro, garlic lover's delight! I really must say this is WAY BETTER than ketchup! I eat it on everything!

 Description

 Peruvian Green Sauce is a jalapeno, cilantro, garlic lover's delight!
-I really must say that this is WAY BETTER than ketchup!
+I really must say this is WAY BETTER than ketchup!
 I eat it on everything!

 Ingredients